AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 ---
 title: Adobe Commerce Help Center User Guide
-description: "Learn how to submit a support ticket to the Adobe Commerce Help Center, provide shared access to accounts, and navigate the Adobe Commerce Knowledge Base."
+description: Learn how to submit a support ticket to the Adobe Commerce Help Center, provide shared access to accounts, and navigate the Adobe Commerce Knowledge Base.
+exl-id: 9eb4814f-c9c4-4dd0-b68a-87d712898aa5
 ---
 # Adobe Commerce Help Center User Guide

 In this guide, learn how to submit a support ticket to the [Adobe Commerce Help Center](https://support.magento.com/hc/en-us) and provide shared access to the Magento accounts.